|

 Our last night in the cabin, I shared with my friend about the ministry I felt Jesus was telling me to start.
 She said “Oh that gives me goosebumps.
 I’d like to be a part of your team if you’d want me to.”
 Later I shared it with my Massage Therapists.
 She said “Oh that gives me goosebumps.
 Would you be interested in me joining you and I’ll give the women a massage while on the trip.”
 (That word goosebumps is a confirmation from God!)
 Weeks later I told one of my prayer warrior friends about it and she said “Oh that gives me “godbumps”, I’d like to help you with it.”
 That was my final confirmation.
 We met as a praying team and Mountain Top Journey began!

 Then Covid hit.
 Everything was shut down.
 We continued to pray, to plan, to prepare.
-We were able to do 3 trips in 2021 and have 2 scheduled for 2022 so far.
+We were able to do 3 trips in 2021 and 2022.
+Then each year since 2021, we have increased our journeys.
+We now do up to 10 journeys a year between the months of April - October.

 Sometimes God calls us to lead larger groups and sometimes he calls us to lead small groups.
 It doesn’t matter how large, it matters whose life is changed, who is healed, who is baptized thru it.
 It matters that the weary get REST, it matters that those who carry it all on their shoulders RELEASE it all to God, it matters that those who have become distant from God thru their grief or difficult circumstances RECONNECT with God and broken relationships, it matters that we are REJUVENATED to move forward in a life that God wants us to live.